While some stress is normal, too much stress can lead to major health problems like depression and heart disease.

 Burnout is a state of mental, physical, and emotional exhaustion caused by prolonged or excessive stress.
 When you’re burned out, you feel overwhelmed and unable to meet the constant demands of your work and personal life.

 Burnout saps your energy, lowers your productivity, and often leaves you feeling helpless, cynical, and resentful.
-It has many symptoms, such as lack of sleep, difficulty sleeping, irritation, anxiety, memory problems, depression, irritable bowel syndrome, and more.
+It has many symptoms, such as difficulty sleeping, irritation, anxiety, memory problems, depression, and irritable bowel syndrome.

-The negative effects of burnout spill over other areas of your life, including how you deal with others.
-Thus, it’s important to deal with burnout right away.
+The negative effects of burnout spill over into other areas of life, including how you deal with others, so it’s important to deal with burnout as soon as you identify it.

 Yoga is a mind-body practice that can help prevent and treat burnout and other mental health problems.
 Here are some ways yoga helps a person beat burnout: